The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS): The UV Photometric Catalog and Stripped Star Candidate Selection: Summary and Conclusions

 The most probable source of contamination, however, is early-type \gls{MS} stars located in regions of very low reddening.
 We demonstrate that this should only impact the $\lesssim$50\% of our candidate sample that lies closer to the ZAMS and that 13\% of our candidates show UV excess regardless of extinction.
 To minimize such contamination, we adopt a conservative baseline for extinction correction and impose stringent significance thresholds on the UV excess required for inclusion.
 A more refined treatment of line-of-sight extinction for individual objects may therefore uncover additional stripped stars currently excluded from our sample.

-The newly identified candidate systems presented here have the potential to significantly increase the number of known hot intermediate mass stripped stars--beyond the few dozen objects we presented in \citetalias{Drout2023} and \citet{Gotberg2023}.
-This will require spectroscopic follow-up, which is already underway.
-This work not only advances our understanding of stripped stars as they may exist in a larger population, but it also establishes a foundation for future studies aimed at unraveling the complexities of stellar evolution, and the role of binary interactions in the Magellanic Clouds.
+{The newly identified candidate systems presented here represent a transformative shift in our knowledge of potential hot intermediate mass stripped stars--well beyond the few dozen objects we presented in \citetalias{Drout2023} and \citet{Gotberg2023}.
+The required spectroscopic follow-up is already underway, and we encourage the community to join in observing these targets.
+This work significantly advances our understanding of stripped stars, suggesting that they may form a larger population and, consequently, exert a substantial impact on the evolution of stellar populations and galaxies.
+Finally, our results lay a clear foundation for future studies to unravel the complexities of binary interactions and to establish the broader role of stripped stars across the Magellanic Clouds and beyond.}